protesilaos/prot16/README.md

 - an SCSS stylesheet of each theme that can be used in Jekyll websites;
 - a YAML file with the colour values in HEX format;
 - a package with the HyperTerm port of each theme (where applicable);
-- links to each theme's project page and corresponding Atom ports.
+- a short description followed by a link to each theme's project page.

 For an up-to-date list of the packages I have released, see: